Back to articles list Articles Cookbook

 Google Analytics itself provides advanced data analysis capabilities.
 However, you may want to go beyond the insights it provides.

-With Google Analytics 4, creating SQL reports is even simpler.
+With Google Analytics 4, creating SQL reports is simple.
 You can link your Google Analytics account with BigQuery, a cloud warehouse that lets you run super-fast SQL queries on large datasets.

 Once you link Google Analytics 4 and BigQuery, a complete log of all events is automatically exported to BigQuery either daily or in streaming mode (seconds after each event takes place).
 With all this data in BigQuery, you can build your own custom models or join this data with other datasets for a more comprehensive overview.